booste-corporation/booste_cli/README.md

 Connects you into the selected codebox.
 You are placed within Booste's SSH wrapper, with the ability to interact with the codebox via Unix commands.

 You may pass a codebox local ID directly into the command, or enter it when prompted.
-If a default codebox is set, the local ID may be ommitted.
+If a default codebox is set, the local ID may be omitted.

 It is through Activate that users set up the codebox environment, through tools such as pip or npm.
 When setting up the codebox, make sure that packages are available globally (no virtual environments or containers).